Myanmar's parliament blocks bid by Suu Kyi party to reduce army power

 The rejected amendments would have gradually reduced the number of military MPs, over a period of 15 years, and abolished a section that names the commander-in-chief of the defense services as the "supreme commander of all armed forces".

 The constitution guarantees military members of parliament a quarter of the seats in the legislature.
-Any changes to the charter require the approval of more than two thirds of lawmakers, giving the army an effective veto.
+Any changes to the charter require the approval of more than three quarters of lawmakers, giving the army an effective veto.

 A spokesman for Suu Kyi's National League for Democracy (NLD) did not answer telephone calls seeking comment.
 A government spokesman declined to answer questions.